breadiquette/breadiquette.github.io/README.md

 When you first start making posts, you'll have to set up some of the software necessary to make changes.

 1. Install [Sublime Text](https://www.sublimetext.com/3).
 This is a text editor, necessary for editing text files.
 All of your blog posts will start as text files and be transformed into Internet-ready HTML files.
-2. Open the Terminal application on your Mac with <kbd>command</kbd> + <kbd>space</kbd>, typing "Terminal" and hitting enter.
+2. Open the Terminal application on your Mac with <kbd>command</kbd> + <kbd>space</kbd>, type "Terminal" and hitting enter.
 Alternately you can find it in your applications folder.
 The Terminal is the main way that we run code and interface with the operating system.
 Whenever we say "run X command", we mean open Terminal, type the command and hit enter.
 3. Install Xcode command-line tools.
 You can do this by running `xcode-select --install` in the Terminal.
 This comes with a lot of useful tools for software development.
 3. Install [Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).
 This is called a _version control system_.
 It helps us keep track of different versions of our files (much like the way you can see previous version of a document in Google Docs), and it also helps us publish our code to [Github](github.com/), where the website actually lives.
 4. Install [Ruby](https://www.ruby-lang.org/en/downloads/), a useful programming language for web development.
 The easiest way to do this is install [Homebrew](https://brew.sh/), then run the command `brew install ruby` in the Terminal.
 While you're at it, you'll want to install [Ruby Gems](https://rubygems.org/pages/download), which allows us to add extensions to Ruby.